philipladuca24/PINNs-Project/Notes.md

 - Need to restructure code into classes to allow this.
 Current code slightly unreadable.
 - Incomplete burgers_model.py revamp.
 - runner.py hasn't been started.

-## Integrate burgers_preprocessing.py and visualiser.py into runner.py

-- burgers_preprocessing.py complete, needs integration.
-- visualiser.py structurally complete still needs to be debugged (see Debugging.md).
-Needs integration.
-- Currently all of preprocessing runs in one go, as soon as the class is instantiated all the variables are populated.
-Perhaps break into separate functions, and only call the portion that is needed as needed.
-- Perhaps functions in runner can be moved out?
-Move gradients out, move loss functions out, etc (like how we did Beras) and only leave in the REPL (not built yet) the model runner, and the load/save methods (not yet implemented).

-## REPL

-- Need to build REPL to allow toggling between retraining and loadine from terminal.
-- See HW5 or SearchEngine (from CSCI 0200).

 ## Generate docstrings!